Opening Hours:

 CAFHS

-Especially for assistance and guidance about common health and feeding issues and developmental checks in infants and young children.
+Especially for assistance and guidance on common health and feeding issues, as well as developmental checks in infants and young children.
 Contact details for CAFHS are available here.

 YOUR NEAREST PAEDIATRIC EMERGENCY DEPARTMENT